Meaning of Numbers: The Number 65

 Only the books of Psalms and Isaiah have more than 65 chapters.

-Jude is the sixty-fifth book in most modern Bible translations.
+Jude, book sixty-five in most modern Bible translations, contains only one chapter and 25 verses total.
 Jude was one of the half-brothers of Jesus.

-Only chapter 26 in the book of Numbers has exactly 65 verses.
+Only chapter 26 in the King James Bible version of the book of Numbers has exactly 65 verses.